 Truthfully, there are very few things at Walt Disney World that we’d never do again.
-Not only are our bucket lists far longer than our “never again” lists, but most things are worth of a second chance.
+Our bucket lists far longer than our “never again” lists, because most things at Walt Disney World are worth of a second chance.
 Menus at restaurants change, hotels are redecorated, and attractions are tweaked or re-imagined over time.

 8. Summit Plummet – This is the only attraction on this list, and the reason for that is that we think people should judge attractions for themselves, because everyone has different preferences.
 (For example, there are probably a few of you who don’t like Country Bear Jamboree.
 That’s fine–some people don’t like masterpieces like The Godfather and Citizen Kane, either.)

-Summit Plummet at Blizzard Beach water park is something I enjoyed to a moderate extent…but once was enough.
+For me, Summit Plummet at Blizzard Beach water park is something that’s moderately enjoyable and I’m glad it exists, because it looks really cool and is a great water slide concept…but once was enough.
 From the insanely long line to the feeling of pure terror to the crazy wedgie, I’m good on it for one lifetime.
-Actually, I’ll probably do it again when I’m 65 just to fool myself into thinking I’m a badass. 😉
+Actually, I’ll probably do it again when I’m 65 just to fool myself into thinking I’m brave. 😉

-7. Food & Wine Festival on a Weekend – We want to start out by saying that we really enjoy Epcot’s Food & Wine Festival…but we don’t love it on weekends.
+6. Food & Wine Festival on a Weekend – We want to start out by saying that we really enjoy Epcot’s Food & Wine Festival…but we don’t love it on weekends.
 Ever been to a UCF frat party?
 Well, if you answered “no”, it’s not too late!

 Weekend evenings are prime time for college students with disposable incomes to descend upon the Festival to get sloshed.
 For them, it sure beats drinking Old Style in a dank basement (like we did in college), but that atmosphere plus the huge crowds can make this the least pleasant time to be at Food & Wine Festival.